jilliandanielle/ml_housing_prices/README.md

 ### Discover and visualize the data to gain insights
 Scatterplots, heat maps, scatter_matrix to plot every numerical attribute against every other numerical attribute, creating functions for data cleaning to account for missing data.
 Scikit-Learn's class SimpleImputer to take care of missing values.
 Scikit-Learn's OrdinalEncoder class to convert text to numbers.

+ ### Training the model
+ Linear Regression Model from sklearn

+ DecisionTreeRegressor from sklearn

+ Cross-Validation - using the train_test_split function to split the training set into a smaller training set and validation set then train the models against the smaller training set and evaluate them against the validation set.

+ RandomForestRegressor from sklearn - works by training many Decision Trees on random subsets of the features, then averaging out the predictions.